ipoerner/largo/README.md

 as it will use Git to determine the project root and mount this to your home directory within the Docker container.

+If your project is not a Git repository, it will use `pwd` to determine the current path.
+Thus, you'll need to explicitly change to the directory you want to see mounted in the container.

 ## Directory structure

 * config